What to Avoid During a Home Purchase

-Don't make expensive purchases.
-Although you may be dreaming of ways to turn your new home into a showplace, avoid major purchases like appliances, electronics, or expensive furnishings.
-We also recommend that you avoid vacations and vehicle purchases until the closing of your loan.
-Your lender may send up red flags if you buy your furniture on your credit cards during your loan process.
-It's even a bad idea to make those huge purchases using cash.
-Lenders are looking at your cash on hand when considering your loan.
+Don't buy big-ticket items.
+Although you will be planning ways to turn your new house into a castle, try to stay away from big ticket purchases like appliances, electronics, or expensive furnishings.
+You will also want to avoid vacations and vehicle purchases until your loan closes.
+Using credit cards to buy new living room furniture could compromise your loan process by distorting your numbers.
+It's even a red flag to make those big-ticket purchases using cash.
+Lenders are examining your available cash when considering your loan.

-Don't get a new career.
-Your recent job history should show consistency.
+Don't get a new job.
+Your recent work history should show stability.
 Getting a new job before you start the application process for a loan may not get in the way of your approval at all.
-However, switching jobs in the middle of the loan process may affect your approval.
+However, getting a new job during the loan process may affect your approval.

 Looking to Buy?